ARTH 201: History of Western Art II

 View in the schedule of classes

 This introductory course surveys major developments in Western art from the early Renaissance through the twentieth century.
 It examines representative works of art from major artists, cultures, periods, artistic contexts and styles.
-This course engages learning through reading assignments, illustrated lectures, class discussions, assessments, and a short research project focused on one work of art in a museum.
+This course engages learning through reading assignments, illustrated lectures, class discussions, a DC museum visit, assessments, and a short research project focused on one work of art in a DC Museum.
 This course has no prerequisites and welcomes students without prior knowledge of art history.

 View 1 Other Section of this Course in this Semester »